BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/04-LAC/01-Clinicians/09-emotions.md

 ![](../assets/emotions_create.jpg)

-9. Save the customized diary card.
+9. Save the customized diary card by clicking the blue `Save` button in the bottom right-hand corner.

 ![](../assets/save.jpg)